HOUSEBOAT RENTALS ON KENTUCKY LAKE

-At first glance, taking a boat this size out on the water can be intimidating.
+At first glance, renting a houseboat this size out on the water can be intimidating.
 Let us walk you through a few things about a houseboat vacation to ease your mind and explain exactly what it is.
 Houseboating is a unique way to get close to nature while still having all the comforts of home.
-Looking from the front deck of your houseboat, you’ll see thousands of acres of beautiful, pristine Lake Cumberland, while on the inside, you have the best luxuries.
+Looking from the front deck of your houseboat, you’ll see thousands of acres of beautiful, pristine Lake Cumberland in Kentucky, while on the inside, you have the best luxuries.
 No waiting in lines.
 No stressful crowds.
 Just you, your family, and a lake waiting for your adventure.

 Piloting Made Easy